sanahmed/PhaME/README.md

 ### 2. Using conda to separately install all dependencies and get the develop version from github:

+## WARNING: At the moment, we do not recommend this installation.
+Latest versions of some of the dependencies interfere with bioperl and the run will fail.

 Create a separate conda environment:

     conda create -n phame_env